rdtclark/daily-pager/README.md

 ## Design Decisions

-The app is made from series many-to-many relationships to the main "Journal" class.
+The structure of the app is made from a series of many-to-many relationships to the main "Journal" class.

 As you can see in the database diagram.
 Each Journal has for example many "quotes" through the "journal_quotes" table.